biotorrents/documentation/docs/install.md

 | Transmission 3.xy | `-TR3`  |

 Most of the Toolbox pages don't write to the database and all of them should work.
-For more BitTorrents info see
+For more BitTorrent info see
 [Calomel's rTorrent hacking guide](https://calomel.org/rtorrent_mods.html).

-## Building this documentation
+## Building these docs

 [biotorrents/documentation](https://github.com/biotorrents/documentation)
 has the Mkdocs source code.